tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/3.Secure Cluster Node Traffic Using Calico Auto HEP/README.md

 ```

-7. Deploy the following  `globalnetworkpolicy` to allow the required communication for the hosts and host networked pods running in this cluster.
+8. Deploy the following  `globalnetworkpolicy` to allow the required communication for the hosts and host networked pods running in this cluster.
 Get yourself familiar with the rules included in the following manifest.

 `Note:` If you plan to use host endpoint protection, you need to make sure to account for all the required connectivity for your hosts and host networked pods before enabling host endpoint protection.
-Otherwise, your cluster connectivity might get severly impacted or you might get locked out of the clustr.
-The other way to do this is to use a fail-safe staged global default deny policy making sure there is a policy allowing traffic before default deny is impacted.
+Otherwise, your cluster connectivity might get severly impacted or you might completely get locked out of the clustr.
+The other way to do this is to use a fail-safe staged global default deny policy making sure there is a policy allowing traffic before default deny is implemented.
 We have used the latter approach in this lab.

 ```yaml
 kubectl apply -f -<<EOF